VibinRam/DP2/Notes/Paper reading/Schindler PS1 z _ 5.6 Quasr Survey.md

 - Shindler has papers on Extremely Luminous Quasar Survey for both Pan-STARRS 1 and SDSS
 	- The Extremely Luminous Quasar Survey in the Pan-STARRS 1 Footprint (PS-ELQS)([2019](https://iopscience.iop.org/article/10.3847/1538-4365/ab20d0))
 	- The Extremely Luminous Quasar Survey in the SDSS Footprint.
 I. Infrared-based Candidate Selection([2017](https://iopscience.iop.org/article/10.3847/1538-4357/aa9929))
+- Schindler is making a new research group at Hamburg observatory focusing on quasars in early universe.

 #### Abstract and Introduction